Sidekick

 Sports Tab

-The sports tab contains widgets for all sports events airing that day and the next.
-If the user is watching a live event when Sidekick is activated then the user will land in the sports tab of Sidekick with that event matchup widget in focus.
+This contains widgets for all sports events airing that day and the next.
+If the user is watching a live event when Sidekick is activated, then the user will land in the sports tab of Sidekick with that event matchup widget in focus.

 MVP vs. Post MVP

 Due to technical constraints, the squeezed-back video experience could not be achieved for launch.
-Thankfully we had designed the panels off of an existing similar component, the Voice Panel.
+Thankfully, we had designed the panels based on an existing similar component, the Voice Panel.
 This allowed us to leverage those existing patterns and have the Sidekick experience exist in a floating panel over the video once activated.

 Widgets